Le Boreal accidents and incidents

 On November 18, 2015, the vessel suffered a severe engine room fire accident resulting in total power loss, drifting, cruise cancellation and emergency evacuation of all passengers.
 The ship was in the South Atlantic Ocean.
 At ~2 am, while navigating near Cape Dolphin (East Falkland Island, The Falklands / Guerra de las Malvinas) it issued a distress call.
 A northwestern gale (strong winds up to 50 mph / 80 kph) posed real danger the disabled vessel to run aground on Cape Dolphin.

-The Captain ordered all tenders, lifeboats and rafts to be lowered and all the 347 passengers and crew to abandon the ship.
-They were all evacuated and transferred to the fleetmate L’Austral.
-In the ~7-hour long rescue operation were also involved UK Royal Air Force and Navy vessels airlifting passengers from boats and rafts.
+The Captain ordered all tenders, lifeboats, and rafts to be lowered and all the 347 passengers and crew to abandon the ship.
+They were all evacuated and transferred to the fleet mate L’Austral.
+In the ~7-hour-long rescue operation were also involved UK Royal Air Force and Navy vessels airlifting passengers from boats and rafts.
 All evacuees were transported to RAF Mount Pleasant (Royal Air Force station), where were provided with food, clothing, and medical care.
 Later, from Port Stanley, all passengers were flown back home.
-The cruise was officially cancelled.
+The cruise was officially canceled.
 No casualties or injuries were reported.

 The Falklands' Royal Air Force (RAF) scrambled 2 rescue plus 2 support helicopters, also one Lockheed C-130 Hercules (military transport aircraft) and one A330 Voyager aircraft for command and control of the conducted search and rescue operation.